-Where an assessment task is to be completed or submitted after the first period of the day, it is expected that students will be in attendance for their normal school day as per their timetabled lessons.
-Students who arrive late to school on the day either to complete or submit an assessment task, will be permitted to complete or submit the task but will receive a 20% penalty of the overall mark as being deemed up to 1 day late.
+Where an assessment task is to be completed or submitted after the first period of the day, it is expected that students will be in attendance for their normal school day as per their timetabled lessons up until the commencement of the task.
+Students who arrive late to school on the day either to complete or submit an assessment task, will be permitted to complete or submit the task but will receive a zero mark as being deemed late.
 This is unless appropriate documentation is provided to explain the partial absences.